 I have been studying up on product photography quite a bit lately and trying to figure out whether I need to use a fancy camera or if I can do it with my iPhone.
-Thus far the only thing I don’t like that much about the iPhone is that I can’t take those fancy pictures that blur as they go back farther, but everything else is spot on!
+And now with the iPhone 7 I can even take those fancy blurry background photos that look so darn cool! (but don’t worry, most of the post is about old, plain jane iphone pictures)

 I know, “they” all say you have to use a DSL camera and I have a bunch of them around here (my husband and mother-in-law are “real” photographers from way back!)
 But I am not trying to take photos for print publications.
 I am taking photos to use on my website and my Etsy stores, Paperly People (digital products) and Glamorously Vintage.